9 Powerful Tips For Successful One on One Meetings

 5. Be Well Prepared

 1-1's are not something which you can arrange or conduct within a short notice.
 Even this requires proper planning to be effective and flawless.
 And that's why you should always prepare the topics which you might think are very important.

 Similarly, you can ask your employees about the pressing issues.
 And later take them up during the one on one meeting.

 Also, try to take a 30 minutes break before beginning with a one on one meeting.
 Use this time to let go off your stress so that you stay focused during the 1-1 discussion with your employee.

 6. Map Out a Proper Schedule

 Refrain from scheduling a one on one session amidst a busy schedule.
 The reason I am saying this is because you should be able to dedicate an ample amount of time during these 1:1's.

-Also, don't organise such meetings during the off-hours or towards the end of the day.
+Also, don't organize such meetings during the off-hours or towards the end of the day.